seishuku/TeensyCNC/README.md

 <font size=5><b>This is an in-progress port to a Teensy 4.0.

+So far, it's booting code and USB serial is working...
+Need to work on motor controls.

 NOTE: some pins will have to be changed, be sure to check Teensy wiring section at bottom!</b></font>

 TeensyCNC, CNC controller using a Teensy 4.0!